How to Use a Protractor?

 Origin

 The origin of a protractor is a point where the baseline and the perpendicular line meet at the bottom.
-A vertical line cuts the baseline precisely at the protractor’s baseline; so, a protractor’s origin is also called the center or midpoint.
+A vertical line cuts the baseline precisely at the protractor’s baseline; a protractor’s origin is also called the center or midpoint.

-Degree scale
+Degree Scale

 When your child first handles a protractor, they may notice long and short lines.
 Each short line inside a semicircle represents a degree, and the total number of degrees is one hundred and eighty(180).
 There are tiny line segments for every one degree (1), and there are more line segments of substantial size for every five (5) and ten degrees (10) in between.